briencj/drat/README.md

 ## The packages available

 ### `asremlPlus`
-*(last updated 18th April 2018)*
+*(last updated 11th June 2018)*

 The `asremlPlus` package is a collection of R functions to augment the use of `ASReml-R` in fitting mixed models .
-This version  is compatible with both `ASReml-R` versions 3 and 4. `ASReml-R` version 4 is currently undergoing $\beta$-testing and has some changes in syntax that necessitate changes in `asremlPlus`.
+This version  is compatible with both `ASReml-R` versions 3 and 4.1, but not 4.0. `ASReml-R` version 4.1 is currently undergoing $\beta$-testing and has some changes in syntax that necessitate changes in `asremlPlus`.
 This version of `asremlPlus` is a major revamp of the package and also includes substantial syntax changes.
 For more information install the package and run the R command `news(package = “asremlPlus”)` or consult the manual.
 An overview can be obtained using `?asremlPlus`.

-Windows binary: [asremlPlus_4.0-28.zip](http://briencj.github.io/drat/bin/windows/contrib/3.5/asremlPlus_4.0-28.zip);  Package source: [asremlPlus_4.0-28.tar.gz](http://briencj.github.io/drat/src/contrib/asremlPlus_4.0-28.tar.gz).
+Windows binary: [asremlPlus_4.1-01.zip](http://briencj.github.io/drat/bin/windows/contrib/3.6/asremlPlus_4.1-01.zip);  Package source: [asremlPlus_4.1-01.tar.gz](http://briencj.github.io/drat/src/contrib/asremlPlus_4.1-01.tar.gz).

 The package is also be available from CRAN [asremlPlus_2.0-13](https://cran.r-project.org/web/packages/asremlPlus/index.html).
 However, the version on CRAN may not be the latest version.
 The final version of asremlPlus that was produced specifically for ASReml-R version 3 is version 2.0-13.
 It is no longer being developed.
 It is described in asremlPlus.pdf, which also found in the `asremlPlus\doc` directory where the package is installed.
 An overview can be obtained using `?asremlPlus`.